mffiedler/svt-case-doc/cases/docker_reg_storage.md

 # ../../ose3_perf/scripts/build_test.py -z -n 2 -a
 ```

 Watching the output of the above build script.
+Compare the succuss rate of builds and pbench data, eg, [IOPS on the device xvdcz](http://perf-infra.ec2.breakage.org/pbench/results/ip-172-31-24-121/hk-conc-scale-a/tools-default/ip-172-31-57-74.us-west-2.compute.internal/iostat/disk.html), which is the one for docker registry.

 ## Result